 Roosevelt Lake

-At almost 20,000 acres, Roosevelt Lake is the largest lake in Arizona, and anglers love to come here to fish for large and smallmouth bass.
-Anglers regularly catch catfish, bluegill, and crappie at this location.
-Some of the best fishing in Arizona for bass is near this lake’s dam.
+At almost 20,000 acres, Roosevelt Lake in the Tonto National Forest is the largest lake in Arizona.
+Anglers love to come here to fish for large and Smallmouth Bass.
+They also regularly catch catfish, bluegill, and crappie at this lake.
+Some of the best bass fishing in Arizona is near the Roosevelt Lake dam.
 Mid-lake on the north side in Chubb Bay and Yodel Flats are often especially good for catching various fish species around underwater rocky structures.
-You can easily reach this lake that’s located about 60 miles northeast of Phoenix.
+The lake is about 60 miles northeast of Phoenix.

 Lake Havasu

-Some of the best smallmouth bass fishing in Arizona is in Lake Havasu, located inside Lake Havasu State Park near Havasu City.
-In order to create a better fishing lake, state officials have placed thousands of bundles of logs below the water’s surface to create breeding habitats.
-While it’s usually easier to catch smallmouth bass at this lake, largemouth, and striped bass are also abundant.
+Some of the best Smallmouth Bass fishing in Arizona is in Lake Havasu, located inside Lake Havasu State Park near Havasu City.
+In order to create a better fishing lake, state officials have placed thousands of bundles of logs underwater in the lake to create breeding habitats.
+While it’s usually easier to catch Smallmouth Bass here, Largemouth and Striped Bass are also abundant.
 When the weather is cool, fish with brightly colored crankbait or suspended jerkbaits near the shore.
 When the weather warms up, fish in the middle of this lake near sunrise or sunset.

 Patagonia Lake

 Patagonia Lake is in Patagonia Lake State Park near Nogales.
 Use jerkbait for fishing in the north part of the lake, where the creek comes in for bass throughout the year.
-Especially from mid-June through early September, this can be a great place to catch flathead catfish using minnows or live baitfish.
-The state stocks rainbow trout about every 3 weeks during the winter months.
-If you fish this lake during the summer, try spinnerbait near the roped-off beach area, and you will probably reach your limit.
+Especially from mid-June through early September, this can be a great place to catch Channel Catfish using minnows or live baitfish.
+The state stocks Rainbow Trout about every 3 weeks during the winter months.
+If you fish this lake during the summer, try spinnerbait near the roped-off beach area, and you might reach your limit.

 Lake Pleasant

-Lake Pleasant is the largest in the Metro-Phoenix area, and you can catch at least 12 species of fish in this lake.
-It’s also the only one in the state with sizable numbers of white bass.
-If you want to catch this species, look for white churning water in upstream drainages like Castle Creek, Humbug Creek, Cole’s Wash, and Honeymoon coves.
+Lake Pleasant is the largest lake in the metro-Phoenix area, and you can catch at least 12 species of fish here.
+It’s also the only lake in the state with sizable numbers of White Bass.
+If you want to catch some, look for white churning water in upstream drainages like Castle Creek, Humbug Creek, Cole’s Wash, and Honeymoon Coves.
 This is a fun challenge because the water levels are constantly changing as more or less water is needed downstream for irrigation.
 Use the north entrance to have easy access to the four-lane boat ramp.

 Lake Mead